leonardssh/leonardssh/README.md

    * 💼 Open Source Projects
       - **[coc-discord-rpc]** - an awesome coc-extension to get Discord Rich Presence integration with **[NeoVim]**.
       - **[auto-twitter-bio]** - automatized Twitter biography using **[openweathermap.org]** API
+      - ... and many, many more things you can see by exploring [my repositories]!
    * 🎓 Learning - Typescript, Vue, NestJS, Kubernetes
    <!-- * 🚧 Next projects from "Idea to production"
       * Build a coc-extension to get Discord Rich Presence integration with **[NeoVim]**.